The Marine Mammal Center rescues animals in one of two ways: on land or in water.

 Once an animal is rescued, volunteers administer emergency treatment at one of our satellite operations, and transport the animal to our veterinary hospital in Sausalito.

 The Marine Mammal Center has a team of experienced volunteers specially trained to rescue animals from the water.
-The mission of the Water Rescue Team is to rescue animals that have life-threatening injuries caused by direct human interaction.
+The mission of the Special Rescue Operations (SRO) team is to rescue animals that have life-threatening injuries caused by direct human interaction.
 California sea lions are most commonly seen entangled in marine debris.

 Volunteers operate an inflatable boat to approach entangled pinnipeds that are otherwise inaccessible, on floating docks, buoys, or jetties.
 Wearing wetsuits and helmets, members of the team slip into the water quietly and utilize floating "kamikaze" nets strategically placed near the entangled animal.
 A regular hoop net or sometimes a "net gun" is then directed at the target animal.
 Ideally, the animal is captured in the hoop net or the kamikaze net.
 Unfortunately, since entangled animals are still relatively healthy and since they are inches away from the water, it is difficult to capture them.